 When it comes to lips, if you want something bolder than the tints then the newly released ‘they’re real’ lipsticks are a good buy.
 I got gifted a set with a few in for Christmas and from what I have tried I really like them, despite not being a bright lipstick girl.
 The concept is amazing, as it has a slightly darker lip liner and then the paler lipstick shade, so it cuts out the two steps of applying lipstick.
 I hope that they bring out a nude shade in the future as I really like the formula, and I would wear it constantly.

-Overall I absolutely love benefit products and I think that if you have some money aside to splurge, benefit products are a good place to start with high end makeup.
+Overall I absolutely love benefit products and I think that if you have some money aside to splurge, this benefit brand insight is a good place to start with high end makeup.
 They are so pretty, and the quality of the products is amazing.
-In the future I would love to try the brow products as I have heard amazing things about the launch back in June but I haven’t actually tried any.
+In the future I would love to try the brow products as I have heard amazing things about the launch back in June but I haven’t actually tried any yet, so I might end up doing a benefit brand insight.

 What are your top picks from benefit?